Experience Haus Archives - Page 3 of 3 - Experience Haus

 What to Look for in a UX Design Course.

 The world of UX is a vast one – with an increasingly large number of specialisms and learning opportunities to choose from.
-But don’t let this intimidate or deter you, keep reading and you’ll find the top must-have skills one needs to learn when first taking the plunge, and key features to look out for in a UX Design course.
+But don’t let this intimidate or deter you, keep reading and you’ll find the top must-have skills one needs to learn when first taking the plunge, and key features to look out for in an online UX Design course.

 1. How to understand human behaviour (user research and testing)